XboxReplay/express-ugc-proxy/README.md

 ), { onRequestError });
 ```

+### options.cache
+Available options:
+    * keySeparator {string?}
+    * forceUppercase {boolean?}
+    * getter {Function}
+    * setter {Function}

+TO BE COMPLETED.
+See /example/src/index.ts.

 ### Proxy all the way?
-As specified upper `redirectOnFetch` allows you to skip the proxy phase and redirect to the media URI.
+As specified upper `redirectOnFetch` option allows you to skip the proxy phase and redirect to the media URI.
 This case is recommended if you want to stream a media directly from Azure servers on your own website to prevent useless memory usage.

 ```
 app.use('/redirect-ugc-files, UGCMiddleware.handle(